We are meant for something bigger

 Fed up with being repeatedly turned down for mortgages, Paul Safranek (Damon) along with his wife Audrey (Wiig) make the daunting decision to undergo the irreversible procedure in the hope that it’ll give them the better quality of life they desire, partly due to the increased exchange that turns them into millionaire practically overnight and partly due to the better quality of life in the downsize towns, sadly for Paul plans don’t always go to plan, waking from operation to discover that not only has Audrey not gone through with the change but also she has decided to file for divorce, thus leaving him alone in a new place and the size of a thumb.

-Sadly however this films contains some pretty major flaws, the gimmick of humans being shrunk to me felt underused, in fact for the first two-thirds of the film the couple/Paul could have quite as easily of going to another planet or back in time and you would have gotten pretty much the same movie, it’s not until the final third that the downsizing comes into play in terms of advancing the plot, thus reducing the pay off.
+Sadly, however, this film contains some pretty major flaws, the gimmick of humans being shrunk to me felt under-used, in fact for the first two-thirds of the film the couple/Paul could have quite as easily of going to another planet or back in time and you would have got pretty much the same movie, it’s not until the final third that the downsizing comes into play in terms of advancing the plot, thus reducing the payoff.

 That’s not the say that Downsizing is a bad film, the comic moments work well, whilst there are plenty of heartwarming moments throughout, especially once we are introduced to former Vietnamese activist Ngoc (Chau), who helped the audience get a glimpse into the less affluent side of Leisureland, adding a little to the overly middle-class world that had been portrayed for the rest of the film.

 The only problem is that no matter the solid acting or a nice moment from time to time, you can’t seem to get away from the fact that the plot feels muddled, starting off with two-thirds plucky adventure with small people, one-third environmental warning surrounding a Norwegian doomsday settlement, with Paul going along for the ride.